i99dev/Docker-with-WebCam/README.md

 # Docker with Webcam
-The purpose of this repository is to represent the webcam and docker.
+The purpose of this repository is to represent How webcam,docker and opencv-python work together [main.py](./python/main.py).

 I do it for a project I am working on it to show how to use docker to run a camera for different purposes.